PVH Corp. Statement on Forced Labor, Child Labor, Human Trafficking and Modern Slavery for Fiscal Year 2024

-This Statement provides an overview of the efforts that PVH Corp. (together with its subsidiaries, “PVH,” the “Company,” “we,” “us” or “our”) has taken, including during our fiscal year from January 31, 2022 to January 29, 2023 (“fiscal 2022”), to ensure that forced and child labor is not taking place in our business, including within our supply chain.
-We have prepared this Statement on a consolidated basis for PVH --although not all the entities in our consolidated group are subject to each or any of the California Transparency in Supply Chains Act, UK Modern Slavery Act or Australian Commonwealth Modern Slavery Act -- because we have a single compliance program, with one set of policies, relating to forced and child labor.
-Our compliance program and policies also address child labor risks.
+This Statement provides an overview of the efforts that PVH Corp. (together with its subsidiaries, “PVH,” the “Company,” “we,” “us” or “our”) has taken, including during our fiscal year from January 30, 2024 to February 4, 2025 (“fiscal 2024”), to ensure that slavery, forced or compulsory labor, slavery and servitude, prison labor, indentured labor, bonded labor, child labor and human trafficking (together referred to herein as “forced and child labor”) is not taking place in our business, including within our supply chain.
+We have prepared this Statement on a consolidated basis for PVH – although not all the entities in our consolidated group are subject to each or any of the California Transparency in Supply Chains Act, the United Kingdom (“UK”) Modern Slavery Act, the Canadian Fighting Against Forced Labour and Child Labour in Supply Chains Act or the Australian Commonwealth Modern Slavery Act – because we have a single compliance program, with one set of policies, relating to slavery, forced labor, child labor and human trafficking.
+To the extent applicable, the signature pages in this Statement include additional disclosures specific to the entities required to prepare a statement under one or more of the laws listed above.

 Company Overview

-At PVH, Corporate Responsibility (“CR”) has long been central to how we conduct business and plays a critical role in our PVH+ Plan strategy.
-Through our Forward Fashion strategy, we have set commitments for human rights and climate action.
-We do this because human rights are non-negotiable for us, and these two issues must be addressed in tandem, to help advance human rights within the fashion industry.
-We aim to be transparent about our progress – please visit responsibility.pvh.com to read about our Forward Fashion strategy, and to access our current and past annual CR reports.
+At PVH, corporate responsibility (“CR”) has long been central to how we conduct business and plays a critical role in our PVH+ Plan multi-year growth strategy.
+Please visit responsibility.pvh.com to read about our strategy, and to access our current and past annual Corporate Responsibility reports.

-• A Shared Commitment, our code of conduct for all of our business partners, a copy of which is provided to each of them at the outset of our relationship.
+- A Shared Commitment, our code of conduct for all of our business partners, a copy of which is provided to each at the outset of our relationship.
 First introduced in 1991, A Shared Commitment prohibits forced and child labor and more generally requires our business partners to comply with ILO standards.

-Specifically, our Migrant Worker Policy, which is part of the CR Supply Chain Guidelines, requires suppliers and licensees to comply with a “no fees” (i.e., employer pays) policy, and ensures that migrant workers are not responsible for paying fees or expenses to secure or maintain employment with the factory at any point during the employment cycle.
+Our Migrant Worker Policy, which is part of the CR Supply Chain Guidelines, requires suppliers and licensees to comply with a “no fees” policy, and ensures that the employees and not the migrant workers are responsible for paying fees or expenses to secure or maintain employment with the factory at any point during the employment cycle.
 Additionally, our Migrant Worker Policy provides more detailed guidance to suppliers and licensees on the requirements for the responsible recruitment of migrant workers, and how to address, in a comprehensive and sustainable manner, the risks of forced and child labor.
 In support of our Migrant Worker Policy, we developed materials and practical tools to help suppliers improve their management and recruitment systems relating to migrant workers.
-These materials are also used in our supplier training courses in high-risk jurisdictions.
+Part of these materials is Our Approach to CR and Human Rights, which summarizes our efforts to respect, promote, and realize fundamental principles and rights for workers in our supply chain.

 Evaluation

-We also consult third-party resources and databases, engage in other research, utilize consultants and work with members of civil society to evaluate forced and child labor risks.
+We also consult third-party resources and databases, conduct due diligence, and utilize consultants and work with members of civil society to evaluate forced and child labor risks.

 PVH provides transparency concerning our efforts to evaluate, monitor and address the risks of forced and child labor through reporting, survey responses, meetings with stakeholders and other means.